 Resistance Training, A Key To Losing Fat.

 Resistance training is an efficient form of exercise for weight management.
 Period.
 End of story.
 It is my go-to prescription for clients looking to tone, build muscle, and lose fat.
-Yet, with the benefits resistance training offers for weight management why do beginner fitness clients opt for aerobic exercises (cardio) instead, spending hour after hour on treadmills and elliptical machines.
+Yet, with the benefits resistance training offers for weight management, why do beginner fitness clients opt for aerobic exercises (cardio) instead, spending hour after hour on treadmills and elliptical machines?

 Let’s dispel the common myth and jump into the science behind the benefits of resistance training for fat loss.
-First the myth…
+First, the myth…

 Body Composition Test

 Regular weight scales register overall body weight and do not differentiate between muscle and fat tissue.
-It’s a common mistake to misinterpret the number on the scale and/or blame resistance training as being ineffective towards your fitness goals.
+It’s a common mistake to misinterpret the number on the scale and/or blame resistance training as being ineffective toward your fitness goals.
 This circles back to the importance of conducting a body composition test to measure increased muscle and fat loss.
-Next, we’ll delve into the science that outlines the benefits and effectiveness of resistance training.
+Next, I’ll delve into the science that outlines the benefits and effectiveness of resistance training.

 Resistance Training, Weighing In On The Benefits (Pun Intended)

 Resistance training causes fat to be released during the recovery process.
-Traveling through the bloodstream these fat deposits are now absorbed by the worked muscles as energy for recovery.
-Now that we touched on the science behind the benefits of resistance training let’s delve into why an increase in body weight would occur, a topic I mentioned that earlier.
+Traveling through the bloodstream, these fat deposits are now absorbed by the worked muscles as energy for recovery.
+Now that we touched on the science behind the benefits of resistance training let’s delve into why an increase in body weight would occur, a topic I mentioned earlier.

 A. toned abdominals